-A: Our ob-gyn doctors and CNMs are part of a fully integrated team and will provide the best care possible for you and your baby.
+A: Our ob-gyn doctors and CNMs are part of a fully integrated team and will help provide high quality care for you and your baby.
 The CNMs work side-by-side with ob-gyn doctors together as a maternity care team.
 An ob-gyn is always available at the Moanalua Medical Center to assist if complications should occur.